Installing Rails on Ubuntu Dapper / Edgy

 You may now install Rails now!

-$ sudo gem install rails --include-dependencies
+1sudo gem install rails

 That’s it!
 Well, almost.
 You probably want some other things as well.